Back to Blog

 Divide and Save

-1. Calculate Total Annual Costs: List all your irregular expenses and estimate their total annual cost.
-For instance, if your annual car insurance premium is $1,200, and you spend around $500 on holiday gifts, your total irregular expenses might be $1,700.
+1. Calculate Total Annual Costs: Grab a piece of paper or a spreadsheet.
+List all your irregular expenses and estimate what they'll cost for the whole year.
+For instance, if your car insurance is $1,200 and you plan to spend $500 on holiday gifts, your total is $1,700.

 Automatic Transfers